bedekelly/postgres-docker/README.md

 # PostgreSQL + Docker Quickstart

 This is a quick example of how to setup PostgreSQL inside a Docker container.
 It builds on the Docker Hub official Postgres image by copying bash scripts and SQL files into a folder on the running container.
 These scripts are executed in lexicographical (1-9, A-Z) order.

+As an example:

-As an example, `sql/1-schema.sql` creates a simple relation of `HubUser`s.
-Then, `sql/2-initial_data.sql` populates it with a row of data.
-Finally, `scripts/3-hello.sh` runs and echoes a message.
+1. `sql/1-schema.sql` creates a simple relation of `HubUser`s;
+2. `sql/2-initial_data.sql` populates it with a row of data;
+3. `scripts/3-hello.sh` runs and echoes a message.

 To build the image: